ADDept

 View Original

-For most of our brains, this takes about an hour.
+For most of our brains, this gradual desent from our daily life cruising altitude takes about an hour.
 An hour of separation from screens, from work, and from other stimulating activities (like socializing or creative projects) to get our brain sleepy enough to land that plane.

 The Problem with Screens

-1. They emit blue light which inhibits your brain’s production of melatonin (aka sleepy juice)
+1. They emit blue light, which inhibits your brain’s production of melatonin (aka sleepy juice) (3)

 The hour before you go to bed is your opportunity to start to slow down and shut down.
 It’s your time to disconnect from your life, its stresses and worries, and, one by one, shut down the various operating systems of your brain.

-One of the biggest objections I hear, though, when I talk about shutting screens off an hour before sleep, is- what will I do?
+One of the biggest objections I hear, though, when I talk about shutting screens off an hour before sleep is- what in the world am I supposed to do?

 What helps you land your plane?
 Share your favorite bedtime rituals below.